OffchainLabs/arbitrum-docs/arbitrum-docs/stylus/concepts/how-it-works.md

 ---
-title: How Stylus Works
+title: How Stylus works
-sidebar_label: How Stylus Works
+sidebar_label: How Stylus works
 ---

 There are four main steps for bringing a Stylus program to life: <b>coding, activation, execution, and proving.</b>